chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 ### Sample configuration

-This is a sample configuration for one node in a cluster that uses a MySQL repository database:
+This is a sample `xl-release.conf` configuration for one node in a cluster that uses a MySQL repository database:

     xl {
         cluster {